 There are discounts for groups, for individual trekkers who register with a porter and for citizens of SAARC countries.
 The procedure is quite fast and if there are no queues, everything will be ready within 15-20 minutes.

 Accommodation during the trek

-Tea Houses and Hotels are the main type of accommodation on the Annapurna Circuit.
+Annapurna Circuit Tea Houses and Hotels are the main types of accommodation on the trek.
 As a rule, the rooms are well lit, quite small (~3 sq.m) with 2 beds in the room and a common shower and toilet on the floor.
 You might get offers to stay for free if you buy dinner and breakfast at the guest house.